Skip to content

 • See where your brand stands – Are you leading the conversation or getting lost in the noise?

-• Spot growth opportunities – Identify gaps in your market share and adjust your strategy.
+• Spot growth opportunities – Identify gaps in your market share and adjust your marketing strategy.

-• Improve your marketing campaigns – Use social media analytics tools to track the impact of your efforts.
+• Improve your social media campaigns – Use social media analytics tools to track the impact of your marketing campaigns.

 • Fine-tune your messaging – Monitor customer engagement to understand what resonates with your audience.

-• Balance organic and paid strategies – Use insights to decide when to invest in paid advertising or double down on organic search.
+• Balance organic and paid strategies – Use insights to decide when to invest in paid advertising or double down on organic search traffic.

 By keeping an eye on social media platforms, you can also refine your social media campaigns and adjust your different marketing channels to maximize reach.
 Plus, using share of voice tools makes it easier to measure your brand’s visibility and find new ways to stand out.

 Bottom line: tracking your share of voice isn’t just about numbers, it’s also about understanding how people talk about your brand.
-Sentiment, context, and engagement levels can reveal whether your brand is gaining positive attention or if there’s room to improve.
-The more insights you gather, the better you can refine your strategy and stay ahead of the competition.
+Sentiment analysis, context, and engagement levels can reveal whether your brand is gaining positive attention or if there’s room to improve.
+The more insights you gather, the better you can refine your social media strategy and stay ahead of the competition.

 How to increase your share of voice in social media

-For most new brands on social media trying to gain visibility, cutting through the noise of modern social media management can be a challenge.
-A low share of voice often means limited reach and engagement, making it crucial to find ways to stand out.
+To increase your share of voice on social media, you need to be able to cut through the noise.
+A low share of voice often means limited reach and engagement, so you need to find ways to stand out.

-The beauty of this marketing channel is that it doesn’t take a constantly high level of spending to increase SOV like in paid advertising.
-It takes a strategic, creative approach.
+The beauty of this marketing channel is that it doesn’t require constant high spending to increase SOV, like in paid advertising.
+It requires a strategic, creative approach.

 Here’s how you can increase a brand’s social share of voice: